golightlyb/bakefont3/README.md

 atlas and exporting metrics and kerning information, and a C library for loading that information.

+An included example program shows how Bakefont3 can be used for fast & high-quality OpenGL text rendering.

 **Pack glyphs efficiently into a texture atlas**
 (using example-generate.py)